-The Private Suite at LAX has made headlines for months now, and it seems that the hype is only getting stronger and stronger.
+PS LAX (formerly known as The Private Suite) has made headlines for months now, and it seems that the hype is only getting stronger and stronger.

-Since Los Angeles is home to Hollywood celebrities, ultra-rich business people, and other important frequent flyers, The Private Suite fills a very niche market.
+Since Los Angeles is home to Hollywood celebrities, ultra-rich business people, and other important frequent flyers, PS LAX fills a very niche market.

 With Los Angeles International Airport (LAX) being my home airport, I thought it would make sense for me to at least try out this super-luxe terminal.

-I was invited to experience The Private Suite by United Airlines.
+I was invited to experience PS LAX by United Airlines.
 The way it works is that they lease 1 suite and it becomes shared (and therefore only semi-private).

 Nevertheless, I had the whole suite to myself when I went since there was no one else there.

 (Although I was allowed to take pictures of my suite, inside the shower spa, and in the driver’s car, there is a strict restriction on photography anywhere else.
-Therefore, some of the below pictures are ones The Private Suite provides on their website to depict what facilities look like.)
+Therefore, some of the below pictures are ones PS LAX provides on their website to depict what facilities look like.)

 Table of contents